What Can Sex Offenders Not Do In California?

 There are a lot of laws that affect those who have been convicted of a sexual offense.
 Some states, such as California, place certain limitations on those convicted of a sex crime.
 This prohibition limits convicted individuals from where they can live and what type of job they can take.

 Moreover, they might face further hassle when they try to move residences.
-Convicts can’t move too close to a school.
+Those who have been forced to register can’t move too close to a school.
 In addition, they may be forced into the requirement of registering their new address with law enforcement.

 When it comes to sexual offenses, the state of California is stringent.
 The state imposes severe punishments for these heinous offenses.
 They do this to protect their residents, especially children, against roaming sexual predators.

-If you are facing false sex crime allegations, you might receive these devastating punishments.
+If you are facing false sex crime allegations, you might face these devastating punishments.
 To prove your innocence in this case, you must hire the services of an expert criminal defense attorney.

-At Summit Defense, our attorney understands how to represent you in a court of law.
-They can guide you through the complicated and confusing legal system.
-Furthermore, they can help build a strong defense on your behalf.
+At Summit Defense, our attorneys know how to represent you in a court of law.
+We can guide you through the complicated and confusing legal system.
+Furthermore, we can help build a strong defense on your behalf.

 Our law firm’s criminal defense lawyer will help protect your rights.
 We assure you that your case is handled with utmost privacy and expertise.
-It would be best if you had all the assistance possible when fighting such serious charges.
+Check out our previous case results and client reviews to learn more about what we do.

 So, if you’ve been accused of committing sex crimes, don’t hesitate to contact our experienced criminal defense attorney immediately.
-You can call us at 1-866-537-2584 or fill out our online contact form here.
+You can call us at 1-866-847-7613 or fill out our online contact form.

 latest news